A Method for On-Orbit Calibration of the VLAST-P Electromagnetic Calorimeter

-The selection criteria are primarily designed to reject events caused by particles entering at large incident angles, thereby retaining events suitable for calibration purposes.
-As presented in table~\ref{tab:cutflow}, each selection stage leads to a substantial reduction in the number of surviving events.
-The table also lists the selection efficiency at each stage and the cumulative efficiency up to that point.
-Starting from the full simulated dataset, the event count decreases step-by-step, ultimately retaining only 2.95\% of the total events with a source filter mentioned in Section~\ref{sec:simulation_methodology}.
+The selection criteria are primarily designed to reject events caused by particles entering at large incident angles, thereby retaining events suitablefor calibration purposes.
+As presented in Table~\ref{tab:cutflow}, each selection stage leads to a substantial reduction in the number of surviving events.
+The table lists both the selection efficiency at each step and the cumulative efficiency.
+Starting from the full simulated dataset, the event count decreases sequentially as increasingly restrictive criteria are applied.
+Logic trigger selects events satisfying the detector’s trigger conditions.
+ECAL hit number is applied to suppress cluster shower events.
+Incident direction requires that the particle trajectory reconstructed by the tracker in the simulation is within 20° of the z-axis, ensuring nearly normal incidence.
+After the complete set of source-filter selections described in Section~\ref{sec:simulation_methodology}, only 2.95\% of the total simulated events remain.
 This result demonstrates that the selection strategy is effective in suppressing showering events while preserving a clean sample of physical events suitable for further analysis.

 On orbit, the satellite can operate in a sun-pointing mode, in which the front side of the detector continuously faces the Sun.
 Under this configuration, the detector alternately points toward the west and east directions with an approximately equal probability.
 Since the incident particle rigidity spectrum can differ significantly between the two orientations, the rigidity spectra shown in figure~\ref{fig:East_West} are separately adopted as input distributions in the simulation to evaluate their impact.
-The analysis indicates that the MPV of the energy deposition for protons arriving from the East and West directions exhibits a discrepancy of approximately 6\%, as illustrated in figure~\ref{fig:Cell_East_west}.
+The analysis indicates that the MPV of the energy deposition for protons arriving from the East and West directions exhibits a shift of approximately 6\%, as illustrated in figure~\ref{fig:Cell_East_west}.

 A path length correction is applied in the analysis to compensate for the effect of particle incident angles on the measured energy deposition.
 Particles entering the detector at oblique angles traverse a longer path through the scintillator material and may penetrate multiple crystal bars, resulting in larger apparent energy depositions compared with perpendicular incidence.
-Without this correction, the reconstructed energy for large-angle events would be systematically underestimated due to the significant number of oblique incidences.
-After applying the path length correction, the energy spectrum exhibits a Landau-like shape, and the MIP peak position becomes more consistent across different angular ranges, improving both the accuracy and stability of the calibration.